-Don’t have a chance to see the show?
-Take a tour of Radio City Music Hall just to see their beautiful holiday décor.
+Don’t have time to see the show?
+Take a tour of Radio City Music Hall to see their beautiful holiday décor.

-Getting In: Radio City Music Hall tour tickets are available with the New York City Explorer Pass®.
+Getting In: Radio City Music Hall tour tickets are available with the Go New York Explorer Pass®.

 Macy’s Thanksgiving Day Parade

 There isn’t a more iconic holiday event in New York City than the Macy’s Thanksgiving Day Parade.

 You could get up at the crack of dawn to stake out a good spot.
 Or, could be relaxing at home with the TV on.
 Either way, you’re likely making this parade a part of your Thanksgiving Day.